IXAR

 Known Relatives: None

-Base of Operations: his starship, mobile throughout the known universe; formerly based in Transia, Europe
+Base of Operations: His starship, mobile throughout the universe

 First Appearance: Avengers I#36 (January, 1967)

-Powers: Ixar is essentially humanoid in form, and does not appear to possess any superhuman powers.
-He possesses control and mastery of various forms of advanced technology, including an interstellar ship, various energy weapons, the Ultroids, and his own robot (see below).
-He can control many of these by thought.
+Powers/Abilities: Ixar is essentially humanoid in form, and does not appear to possess any superhuman powers.
+He does have control and mastery of various forms of advanced technology, including an interstellar ship, various energy weapons, the Ultroids, and his own giant robot.
+He can control most, if not all of them with a mere thought.
+Ixar was able to assume other people's forms, though he did not automatically gain their memories and experience in the process.

 Height: 6'